tomcuel/Chess_Game_C_IN104/README.md

 We will have various tasks to complete as part of this project:
 - reproduce the game of chess and its many rules
-- create a graphical interface that is fun to play on (with first some tests on it)
+- create a graphical interface that is fun to play on (with some tests to try, know how to use it)
 - code an AI to play against, with different levels